rcarrata/rcarrata.github.io/_posts/2022-03-07-sign-images-2.md

         claimName: source-pvc
 ```

-as we can check, we will be generate and push a container image that will have the tag of unsigned, and that won't be signed by Cosign with our Keypair.
+as we can see, we will generate and push a container image that will have the tag of unsigned, and that won't be signed by Cosign with our Keypair.

-* Run the pipeline for build the image and push to the GitHub registry, but this time without sign with cosign private key:
+* Run the pipeline to build the image and push to the GitHub registry, but this time without signing with the cosign private key:

 ```bash
 kubectl create -f run/unsigned-images-pipelinerun.yaml